osstotalsoft/nbb/UpgradeToNBB5.md

 * AddScoppedContravariant should support multiple type arguments like IRequest\<T, Unit\>
 * Replace IHostingEnvironment with IWebHostEnvironment
 * Replace packages like "Microsoft.Aspnet*.Abstractions" with \<FrameworkReference Include="Microsoft.AspNetCore.App" /\>
+* Automapper for positional records: does not work with "ForMember" mappings.
+Either use "ForCtorParam" or use nominal records.
+* Remove DTO SchemaFilter for swagger for metadata after replacing Command/Query with IRequest *